-Once they are in the squad, how many will go on to win a test place.
-Looking through the history of Irish rugby, some of the greatest Lions of all time, from Jackie Kyle to Mike Gibson to Willie John McBride to Brian O'Driscoll to Paul O'Connell have all been Irish.
-But there are a number of legends of Irish rugby who never quite made the test team.
+Looking through history, some of the greatest Lions of all time - from Jackie Kyle, to Mike Gibson, to Willie John McBride, to Brian O'Driscoll, to Paul O'Connell - have been Irish.
+But there are a number of legends of Irish rugby who never quite made a Lions test team.
 Even more have never even worn the red of the Lions.

 We've looked through the Irish cap records and found a pretty incredible team by picking the most capped player in every position not to win a test cap for the Lions.

 We think this makes a pretty good matchday 23!